nodemcu/nodemcu-firmware/docs/modules/spi.md

 - `dma` set DMA channel (1 or 2) or disable DMA (0), defaults to 1 if omitted.
   Enabling DMA allows sending and receiving an unlimited amount of bytes but has restrictions in halfduplex mode (see [`spi.master:device()`](#spimasterdevice)).
   Disabling DMA limits a transaction to 32&nbsp;bytes max.

+!!! not

+    Omitting the `config` table returns an SPI bus master object without further initialization.
+This enables sharing the same SPI host with `sdmmc` in SD-SPI mode.
+First call `sdmmc.init(sdmmc.VSPI, ...)`, then `spi.master(spi.VSPI)`.

 #### Returns
 SPI bus master object